Ken Loach: Career

 Which Side Are You On?
 (1985), about the songs and poems of the UK miners' strike, was originally due to be broadcast on The South Bank Show, but was rejected on the grounds that it was too politically unbalanced for an arts show.
 The documentary was eventually transmitted on Channel 4, but only after it won a prize at an Italian film festival.
 Three weeks after the end of the strike, the film End of the Battle ...
 Not the End of the War? was broadcast by Channel 4 in its Diverse Strands series.
 This film argued that the Conservative Party had planned the destruction of the National Union of Mineworkers' political power from the late 1970s.

-Working again with Jim Allen, Loach was due to direct Allen's play Perdition at the Royal Court Theatre in 1987.
-In the play Jewish leaders in Nazi-occupied Hungary allow half a million Jews to be killed in pursuit of a Zionist state in Palestine.
-However, following protests and allegations of antisemitism, the play was cancelled 36 hours before its premiere.

 In 1989, Loach directed a short documentary Time to go that called for the British Army to be withdrawn from Northern Ireland, which was broadcast in the BBC's Split Screen series.

 From the late 1980s, Loach directed theatrical feature films more regularly, a series of films such as Hidden Agenda (1990), dealing with the political troubles in Northern Ireland, Land and Freedom (1995), examining the Republican resistance in the Spanish Civil War, and Carla's Song (1996), which was set partially in Nicaragua.
 He directed the courtroom drama reconstructions in the docu-film McLibel, concerning McDonald's Restaurants v Morris & Steel, the longest libel trial in English history.
-Interspersed with political films were more intimate works such as Raining Stones (1993) a working-class drama concerning an unemployed man's efforts to buy a communion dress for his young daughter.
+Interspersed with political films were more intimate works such as Raining Stones (1993), a working-class drama concerning an unemployed man's efforts to buy a communion dress for his young daughter.